dianeooty/weather-api-analysis/README.md

-# python-api-challenge
+# ather-api-analysis
-> This my Module 6 challenge for my Data Analytics and Visualization Boot Camp.
-I was tasked with using Python requests, API, and Json to analyze what the weather is like as we approach the equator and finding the hotels within my ideal weather conditions for vacation.
+> Using the weather and vacation datasets, I was tasked with using Python requests, API, and Json to analyze what the weather is like as we approach the equator and finding the hotels within my ideal weather conditions for vacation.

 ## Table of Contents